Department of Natural Resources

 (Conjunctivitis in House Finches)

-Historically, mycoplasmosis has been a respiratory disease of domestic poultry and captive raised upland game birds and waterfowl.
-Until recently, mycoplasmosis was not considered to be infectious to songbirds.
+Historically, mycoplasmosis has been a respiratory disease of domestic poultry and captive raised upland gamebirds and waterfowl.
+Mycoplasmosis was not considered to be infectious to songbirds.
 During the winter of 1993-94, house finches were reported with severe conjunctivitis infections in the states of Virginia and Maryland.
 The bacterium (Mycoplasma gallisepticum) was isolated as the causative agent.
 Within seven years the disease was diagnosed in house finches in nearly all of the states east of the Rocky Mountains.
 The eastern house finch may be sensitive to this disease because they are an introduced species, highly inbred and therefore less resistant to disease.

 The house finch population was introduced to the eastern portion of the U.S. when a flock of caged house finches from California (known as "Hollywood Finches") were sold to people on Long Island, New York in the 1940's.
 When laws changed and it became illegal to sell and own American songbirds, these captive finches were released.
 Their descendants now occupy most of the eastern U.S. and are rapidly spreading westward toward the original range of the species.